 The fifth most common type of accident for Coloradans results from failing to follow yield signs.
 Needless to say, staying alert, paying attention, and following all the rules posted on signs can mean the difference between life and death.

 Even when drivers in Colorado do their best to drive safely, accidents still happen.
-When they do, the Denver car accident attorneys at Bachus & Schanker, LLC is there to take your case.
+When they do, the Denver car accident attorneys at Bachus & Schanker is there to take your case.
 If you’re unsure whether to hire a personal injury lawyer, their legal team is only a phone call away.
 Their experienced staff is always ready and willing to advise the best course of legal action for you to take.